IBM DS8880 Architecture and Implementation (Release 8.51)

 - DS8884 -- Business Class

 - DS8888 -- Analytics Class

 The DS8884 and DS8886 are available as either hybrid models, or can be configured as all-flash.
 Each model represents the most recent in this series of high-performance, high-capacity, flexible, and resilient storage systems.
 These systems are intended to address the needs of the most demanding clients.

 Two powerful IBM POWER8® processor-based servers manage the cache to streamline disk I/O, maximizing performance and throughput.
-These capabilities are further enhanced with the availability of the second generation of high-performance flash enclosures (HPFEs Gen-2).
+These capabilities are further enhanced with the availability of the second generation of high-performance flash enclosures (HPFEs Gen-2) and newer flash drives.

 Like its predecessors, the DS8880 supports advanced disaster recovery (DR) solutions, business continuity solutions, and thin provisioning.
 All disk drives in the DS8880 storage system include the Full Disk Encryption (FDE) feature.
-The DS8880 can automatically optimize the use of each storage tier, particularly flash drives and flash cards, through the IBM Easy Tier® feature.
-The DS8880 also includes the Copy Services Manager code and allows for easier integration in a Lightweight Directory Access Protocol (LDAP) infrastructure.
+The DS8880 can automatically optimize the use of each storage tier, particularly flash drives, by using the IBM Easy Tier® feature.
+Release 8.5 introduces the Safeguarded Copy feature.

 Table of contents